 It’s August of 2018 and non-compete agreements are still rampant in American markets.
 Not surprisingly, non-compete litigation remains big business for management-side lawyers, particularly at large corporate firms.
-Aided by corporate greed, widespread instances of judicial activism, and an utter failure to understand the basics of antitrust law, big firm lawyers constantly push non-compete agreements and non-compete litigation.
-And why not?
-It’s big money.
 But there are cracks in the armor.
 More and more states are contemplating severe restrictions on the use of non-compete agreements, if not outright bans.
 And several state attorneys general throughout the country are taking a hard-line on non-compete abuse.
 There’s still a long way to go before the powers that be admit that current market realities render virtually all non-compete agreements illegal restraints of trade.
 After all, the power structure benefits from non-compete abuse.
 Entrenched corporate interests are able to prevent employee mobility, eliminate competition for talent and suppress wages.
 And BIGLAW gets paid.
 Change takes time.
 But we are seeing progress.
 I have been fighting this fight for nearly seven years and I have no plans to stop anytime soon.
 Here’s my roundup:

 Kenny v.
 CIS: Security Guard Non-Competes

-We are presently engaged in one of the most offensive, abusive non-compete disputes I’ve ever seen.
 A private security company called Critical Intervention Services, Inc. makes its security guards sign non-compete agreements.
-Michael Kenny worked for CIS for less than two weeks.
+Michael Kenny worked for CIS for less than three weeks.
 Kenny is a military veteran and a single father.
 He couldn’t work the night shift because he wasn’t able to find childcare.
 When he brought this up to his bosses at CIS, they told him to work the overnight or find another job.
 He found another job working as a bank security guard.
 But CIS sent a cease & desist letter to his new employer threatening a lawsuit over the non-compete.
 The new company panicked and fired Kenny.
 We sued CIS to declare the non-compete agreement unenforceable.
 They countersued for breach of the non-compete and are demanding at least $50,000 in liquidated damages.
-CIS is represented by one Gabriel Pinilla out of Tampa, Florida.
-You can’t make this stuff up.
-We’re more than a year into the case and have already put $130,000 of attorney time into the matter — for free.
+The case is ongoing.

 Fast Food Franchise Non-Compete Nonsense